Milad-Akarie/skeletonizer/README.md

 ### Using the inheritable SkeletonizerConfig widget

-Use `SkeletonizerConfigData` somewhere up your widgets tree e.g above the `MaterialApp` widget to provide default skeletonizer configurations to your whole App.
+Use `SkeletonizerConfig` somewhere up your widgets tree e.g above the `MaterialApp` widget to provide default skeletonizer configurations to your whole App.